 Being icing sugar, the fine texture means it dissolves quickly when creaming with butter and the resulting cookie is meltingly tender.
-Think of melting moment cookies – the sort which almost dissolve in your mouth.
+Think of melting moment cookies – the sort which almost dissolves in your mouth.
 When I think of milkshake, no matter what the main flavour, vanilla features in my taste memory and chunks of white chocolate were my weapon of choice to bring a sweet, baby soft cookie which cries out for a glass of milk to drink with whilst eating.

 All in all, I’m impressed with the concept of these flavoured chocolate icing sugars (you will find plenty of other flavours without choccie in their online shop).
 These cookies were lovely to eat – not one ounce of chew if you are chewy-cookie phobic, I know there are folk with an aversion to such delights!
 The flavour of the chocolate was subtle and mild – reminiscent of milk chocolate really.

-- 100g soft butter
+- 100 g soft butter

-- 100g chocolate milkshake icing sugar*
+- 100 g chocolate milkshake icing sugar*

 - 1 small egg